 |Image courtesy of www.aflyoverblog.typepad.com

 Rappers demand respect but somehow I don’t think they’re asking for the same type that I require.
 They want respect for their rhymes.
 I want support for my scrubbing.
-They want emulation for their MC-ing; I want deference for my diaper duties.
+They want emulation for their MC-ing; I want deference for toilet-related duties.
 In addition:

 I want respect for folding the laundry.

 I want respect for cleaning up the messes that no one admits to making.